SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Experimental Settings

 \subsection{Single Editing and Sequential Editing}

-\textbf{Single editing} evaluates the performance of editing a single piece of knowledge, whereas \textbf{sequential editing} evaluates the performance after applying a sequence of edits continuously on different knowledge, which better reflects real-world scenarios.
+\textbf{Single editing} evaluates the performance of editing a single piece of knowledge; \textbf{sequential editing} evaluates the performance after applying several edits continuously on different knowledge, which better reflects real-world scenarios.